oresttokovenko/oresttokovenko.github.io/_pages/about.md

 ### Data Science, Analytics and Engineering

 I discovered Data Science in mid-2019 when I realized the business intelligence work I had been doing at UPS for two years as a Branch Manager was part of an exciting new field called Data Science.
 Eventually, I took a risk and left my job to pursue a Data Science diploma at BrainStation and soon after graduating, I found work in Calgary.
 I am currently working on completing a university certificate in Big Data Programming and Architecture(Data Engineering) at McMaster University.
 I also obtained a few certifications for Big Data technologies such as Apache Airflow, as well as Cloud Computing certifications like AWS and Azure.
-I love to keep up with the latest trends so in January 2022 I decided to enroll in the [DataClub.Talks data engineering zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp), which allowed me to see data engineering from a production level perspective and try new technologies, such as Terraform, Kafka, and BigQuery.

 ### Languages